kavinilavan-ravichandran-zoomrx/directors-cut/ARCHITECTURE.md

-# CliniQ Architecture
+# ClinIQ Architecture

 ## High-Level Overview

-CliniQ is a full-stack automated clinical trial matching system designed to bridge the gap between oncology patients and suitable clinical trials.
+ClinIQ is a full-stack automated clinical trial matching system designed to bridge the gap between oncology patients and suitable clinical trials.
 It leverages generative AI for unstructured data extraction and semantic matching.

 ```mermaid
 graph TD